-Jocelyn Biggs is the third generation of her family to live and work on the land in southeastern Alberta where her grandfather began farming in 1956.
-As the oldest of four girls who were homeschooled on the family ranch, Jocelyn took on many farm business responsibilities in her teenage years, and still works and lives on TK Ranch, her family’s 10,000-acre ranch, where she is responsible for managing inventory, customer relations and weekly deliveries.
+Jocelyn Biggs is the third-generation of her family to live and work on the land in southeastern Alberta where her grandfather began farming in 1956.
+As the oldest of four girls who were homeschooled on the family ranch, Jocelyn took on many farm business responsibilities in her teenage years.
+She still works and lives on TK Ranch, her family’s 10,000-acre ranch, where she is responsible for managing inventory, customer relations and weekly deliveries.

 Jocelyn also owns 26 grassfed cow-calf pairs that run with the TK Ranch herd, an operation she calls Willow Grove Ranch.
 These cattle are sold into her parents’ program at 18 months and are processed as part of the larger grassfed operation.
-Like TK Ranch, Willow Grove Ranch’s cattle are Certified Grassfed by AGW, the first—and only—food label in Canada that guarantees food products come from animals fed a 100% grass and forage diet, and raised entirely outdoors on pasture or range.
+Like TK Ranch, Willow Grove Ranch’s cattle are Certified Animal Welfare Approved by A Greener World (AGW) and Certified Grassfed by AGW, which is the first—and only—food label in Canada that guarantees food products come from animals fed a 100% grass and forage diet, and raised entirely outdoors on pasture or range.

 Jocelyn is also concerned about the ever-decreasing number of farmers in Canada and the need to make farming an attractive career choice to young farmers.
 “It’s really important for young people to be interested in agriculture, or all our ag land will be eaten up by corporations,” Jocelyn says.
 “Sustainable land stewardship interests young people.
 If more of them saw that it was possible to directly supply consumers with a product you can be really proud of, more young people would get involved.
 We’re trying to make a path others can follow; one that is profitable and makes you feel good.”